12 Step Programme - Detox Plus London UK | Drug & Alcohol Treatment

 2. It introduces patients to fellowships so that they can continue to access support on returning to the community

-12 Step fellowships offer a way of living that is far removed from active addiction.
-Members are encouraged to live a spiritual life with their primary purpose being to help others that suffer from the same addiction.
+12-step fellowships offer a way of living that is far removed from active addiction.
+Members are encouraged to live a spiritual life, with their primary purpose being to help others who suffer from the same addiction.

 Belonging – a basic human need

 Many psychologists have identified a sense of belonging as a fundamental motivational need.
-Feeling part of a group and being accepted by our peers helps us feel valued and increase our self-esteem (5).
+Feeling part of a group and being accepted by our peers helps us feel valued and increases our self-esteem.
 It is this basic need to belong that fellowship meetings assist with fulfilling.

-Attending 12 step meetings helps many addicts break away from isolation and build meaningful and productive relationships with others.
+Attending 12-step meetings helps many addicts break away from isolation and build meaningful and productive relationships with others.
 They can form a simple connection through shared feelings and experiences, even when their backgrounds are very different.
-They begin to at last feel a real sense of belonging.
-(7)
+They begin to, at last, feel a real sense of belonging.

 However, this sense of belonging can quickly be removed if the individual chooses to stop attending meetings.
 They can find that their old ways of thinking and behaving start to creep back in.
 Life becomes painful once again, and this is where they become most vulnerable to relapse or living a sober life as a dry drunk.